josephtrandev/pong/README.md

 - Use the Up and Down arrow keys or 'W" and 'S' keys to move the paddle up and down.
 - Press Escape or `P` to pause the game.
 - Press `R` to restart the game.

+## Credits

+Thank you to [Kenney Vleugels](www.kenney.nl "Find more here") for allowing his free asset graphics to be used in this project.

 ## License